An Environmental Monitoring Network for Quantum Gas Experiments and Devices

 \paragraph{\normalfont{\textbf{Conclusion}}} The accessible and flexible monitoring system presented here provides a useful blueprint for replication in similar cold atom laboratories.
 The ability to continually measure key experimental parameters and centralise data storage across a network of experiments paves the way for consolidated control and shared infrastructure, demonstrated by the distributed laser system.
-The time-stamped database system allows a wide range of measurements from various sources to be aggregated into one place, in a standardised format and presented to end users with versatile dashboards.
-This reduces the time needed for problem solving from days or hours down to minutes or seconds and eases the progression of experiments, shown here by the remote creation of a Bose-Einstein condensate in an experiment which did not previously have one.
-The data management infrastructure presented here can be employed in a wide range of quantum setups, including large networks of atomic experiments or remote systems where access is limited, inside a laboratory context or in the field.
+The time-stamped database system allows a wide range of measurements from various sources to be aggregated into one place in a standardised format and presented to end users with versatile dashboards, enabling the general health of the experiments to be assessed at a glance.
+This reduces the time needed for problem solving from days or hours down to minutes or seconds, and eases the progression of experiments, shown here by the remote creation of a Bose-Einstein condensate in an experiment which did not previously have one.
+We have demonstrated the usefulness of such a monitoring system in identifying the sources of long-term instabilities for both a magneto-optical trap and a magnetically-trapped ultracold atomic cloud just above the phase transition temperature to BEC, as well as the benefits emerging from the ability to monitor and optimise a BEC itself.
+The matrix of correlation coefficients illustrates how the real-time analysis of experimental and environmental parameters can highlight seemingly unintuitive dependencies.
+The integration of such analytical tools is essential in democratising quantum technologies as they assist the end-users without specialist knowledge in quantum physics in operating and maintaining complex systems.
+The data management infrastructure presented here can be employed in a wide range of quantum setups, including large networks of atomic experiments or remote systems where access is limited, in a laboratory context or in the field.